 What Type of Audit Is the Most Common in Healthcare?

-Audits are common in healthcare; however, there’s not always a delineated timeline for when they’ll occur or what they’ll focus on.
+Healthcare auditing is common; however, there’s not always a delineated timeline for when they’ll occur or what they’ll focus on.
 For instance, internal audits should be conducted annually and focus on specific aspects of compliance.
 Conversely, external audits can happen at random, with very little notice.
 As a result, internal audits happen more frequently, but external audits require more engagement.

-Ultimately, there is no one single type of audit that’s more or less common.
+Ultimately, there is no one single type of medical audit that’s more or less common.
 Healthcare organizations should get into the habit of performing internal audits annually and building systems that prepare them for any type of audit.
-The more organized and up-to-date you are, the simpler the audit will be — and the less likely you are to fret over them.
+The more organized and up-to-date you are, the simpler the audit will be — and the less likely you are to fret over it.

 Improve Compliance With an Online Platform